 Comment: Always love to see your videos.
 Great scenery, a wonderful sense of adventure, the technical parts are always greatly appreciated and your general sense of adventure is felt all the way here in Chicago.
 Better early morning watching than the local news.
 By far.
 Thanks for sharing.

 Comment: Exhilarating sailing in the roaring 40’s woven with informative and educational slots.
 Had never seen or heard of such cloud formations before and it reminded me of the quote “Men in a ship are always looking up, and men ashore are usually looking down.” – John Masefield.
 Southport and the good people came across as a real buzz.
 Will make a donation to your animal welfare cause when I get some cash together – a huge animal fan having also volunteered in animal rescue centres here in Ireland.
 Fair winds.

 Charitable Donation for Animal Welfare

-Impi supports the work of Guy Kane, the sailing flying vet who works on animal welfare on the outer islands in New Caledonia.
+Impi supports the work of the Society for the Protection of Animals in New Caledonia, an organization that works on animal welfare on the outer islands in New Caledonia.